omareq/omareq.github.io/antenna-calculator/README.md

 [ ] Figure out why the first and last vertex of the helix are connected

+[ ]	Figure out how to pause animation when active tab is changed

 [x]	Add slider to adjust helix resolution

 [x]	Add switch polarisation state by adding pi